 Recipe Notes

-Note 1: Arborio rice: There aren't any workable substitutes in this recipe -- arborio rice must be used for this recipe to work properly.
-It's typically found in the rice aisle of the store.
-Don't rinse before using.
+Note 1: There are no substitutes for this recipe—Arborio rice is essential.
+It’s usually found in the rice aisle of the store.
+Do not rinse before using.

-Note 2: Chicken Stock: The better quality, the better the flavor (we love Swanson®)!
-Use vegetable stock/broth if vegetarian.
+Note 2: The better the quality, the better the flavor (we love Swanson®).
+Use vegetable stock or broth if vegetarian.

-Note 3: Parmesan: Use a block of Parmesan and grate it on the small holes of a grater.
-Alternatively, use finely grated Parmesan cheese.
-Parmesan from the can will be too salty and won't melt into the rice nicely.
+Note 3: Use a block of Parmesan and grate it using the small holes of a grater, or use finely grated Parmesan cheese.
+Parmesan from a can is too salty and won’t melt into the rice properly.

-Note 4: Adding cheese: Fat breaks under heat and will get stringy if added too early.
-This is why we pull the insert out to begin cooling and then wait to add the Parmesan in last (in multiple additions).
+Note 4: Fat breaks under heat and becomes stringy if added too early.
+This is why we remove the insert to begin cooling before adding the Parmesan in multiple additions at the end.

 Serving: 1serving | Calories: 327kcal | Carbohydrates: 26.5g | Protein: 10.4g | Fat: 20.7g | Cholesterol: 54.7mg | Sodium: 831.6mg | Fiber: 2.7g | Sugar: 4.9g